CryptoGrampy/android-termux-monero-node/README.md

 # WARNING...

-1. Run this code AT YOUR OWN RISK and READ THE CODE (and feel free to reach out if you have any improvements 😜).
+1. DO NOT RUN THIS ON INTERNAL ANDROID STORAGE (use microSD ONLY) OR YOU IT WILL EVENTUALLY BURN OUT (Per Howard Chu) and Run this code AT YOUR OWN RISK and READ THE CODE (and feel free to reach out if you have any improvements 😜).

 2. You WILL (likely) lose data saved on your microSD card.
 Backup before running this code.